 Choosing a Specialist

 Because periodontal disease can become very dangerous to your health, it’s a good idea to seek the help and advice of a specialist.
 A periodontal specialist, like Drs.
-Gallardo and Lamas in Miami, offer the latest in gum disease treatments, including surgical treatment, implants, and deep cleanings.
+Gallardo in Miami, offer the latest in gum disease treatments, including surgical treatment, implants, and deep cleanings.
 Call 305-547-8687 today to schedule your appointment with our experts.